The Mississippi Teaching and Certification Resource

 How to Become a Teacher in Mississippi

-In order to start a career as a teacher in the state of Mississippi individuals must first earn a Mississippi teacher certification.
-In order to be eligible for certification in the state, aspiring teachers must hold a bachelor’s degree and complete a Mississippi teachers certification program.
+In order to start a career as a teacher in the state of Mississippi, individuals must first earn Mississippi teacher certification.
+To be eligible for certification in the state, aspiring teachers must hold a bachelor’s degree and complete a Mississippi teacher preparation program.
 Additionally, applicants must pass the required Praxis content tests.

 There are four class levels of Mississippi educator licenses.
 Class A is the bachelor’s level license.
 Class AA is the master’s level certification, and Class AAA is the specialist degree level.
 Finally, those with a doctoral degree may earn a Class AAAA license.
 Candidates who already hold a degree but did not complete teacher preparation may be eligible for alternative teacher certification in Mississippi.